Newsletter of the Sierra Club Rocky Mountain Chapter

 A big "Thank You!" to everyone who completed our Step Strong Colorado benefit hike interest survey and entered our drawing for the $50 REI gift card.
 We are pleased to announce that Kathy Reiner of Lone Tree won the drawing.
 Congratulations Kathy!

 In other Step Strong news, we still need participants and sponsors for the event.
 Please go to www.stepstrongcolorado.org to register or for more information about this exciting way to help the Chapter raise funds by actually going out and enjoying the very thing we all are working to protect.
-Also, please contact Dave Read, Fund Raising Chair, at email@example.com if you would like to volunteer or have a business that could benefit from being a sponsor.
+Also, please contact Dave Read, Fundraising Chair, at firstname.lastname@example.org if you would like to volunteer or have a business that could benefit from being a sponsor.

 As a recap, Step Strong Colorado!
 A Benefit Hike to Protect the Environment, will be Saturday, September 14, 2013 at Roxborough State Park.
 Participants choose a hike from 4 different trails, with varying experience levels from easy to challenging, and can also choose to simply hike or gather pledges and hike for exciting prizes.